 Candidates will be required to present a written copy of their doctoral dissertations to their dissertation chair, who will distribute it to committee members for review.
 A candidate will be required to make an oral presentation of the dissertation to the committee during a dissertation review meeting.
 Committee members may require that the candidate make changes and improvements to the dissertation.
-Committee members have two options for validating the improvements: (a) They may require that the candidate present them with a revised manuscript and a review response that gives a point-by-point explanation of the improvements; or (b) they may delegate the validation of the improvements to the dissertation chair.
+Committee members have two options for validating the improvements: (a) They may require that the candidate present them with a revised manuscript and a review response that gives a point-by-point explanation of the dissertation chair.
 Upon validating that all required improvements have been made, the dissertation chair will sign a form granting the candidate permission to defend.
 A copy of the permission to defend form will be forward to the JDP director.
 The candidate may then schedule the dissertation defense at a time agreeable to all committee members.